vRP-Server/aj-inventory/README.md

 ## IMPORTANT
-* In the fx.manifest of qb-shops you need to replace qb-inventory with aj-inventory (I thought I fixed this sorry)
-* Dont rename the folder or it WILL NOT WORK
+* Dont rename the folder or it WILL NOT WORK. keep the folder named
+* I am currently only supporting current [Official QBCore](https://github.com/qbcore-framework) builds
 * if you used [qb-inventory](https://github.com/qbcore-framework/qb-inventory) before switching to this you dont need the SQL
-## if your getting `attempt to index a nil value (global 'QBCore')`

-* Update your [qb-core](https://github.com/qbcore-framework/qb-core), I am currently only supporting current [qb-core](https://github.com/qbcore-framework/qb-core) builds

-### Images
+## Images

 ![20210730073347_1](https://user-images.githubusercontent.com/66404074/127647862-aae0be99-a792-4995-b197-19fb5226c07c.jpg)
 ![20210730073426_1](https://user-images.githubusercontent.com/66404074/127647876-c8a27e01-9025-4328-927c-af460857d89a.jpg)